How To Start Conversations

 - "You look like you're in a good mood today."

-- "Are you into (some type of music)?
+- "Are you into (type of music)?
 I get a sense you might be."

-- "I like your hat.
+- "That's a nice hat.
 Where did you get it?"

-- (To the host of a party) "Wow, you've got a wicked movie collection."
+- (To the host of a party) "Wow, you've got a lot of neat houseplants."

 Most of the time this approach works fine.
 The odd person will get a bit flustered and not know how to take it if you make an observation about them or give them a compliment.
 They may be a bit insecure, and think you might be criticizing them somehow.
 For example, if you comment that they seem artistic, their mind may jump to, "They're saying I come across as weird and flakey".
 If this happens just quickly assure them you meant nothing bad by it and then switch topics.